LegallyNotBlonde/MegaData_SparkProject_Home_Sales/README.md

 The analysis focused on:

-* Identifying yearly pricing trends for four-bedroom homes.
+* Identifying yearly pricing trends for various property types.
 * Assessing the influence of specific property features (e.g., bedrooms, bathrooms, view ratings) on home prices.
 * Evaluating the efficiency of data operations using caching and partitioning techniques.
 ___